taspinar/twitterscraper/README.md

   something goes wrong and have half of the data of a request cached or so.
 - Add an example of using a thread pool/asynchio for gathering more tweets in parallel.
-- Add the begin and enddates, authors and recipients to the argument parser and adapt the query method.
-- Make it both Python 2 and 3 compatible.